 - What raw-materials, sub-components, and components we need?

 - How many are necessary?

 - What products, finished goods, and components must be delivered?

 - When we need those items?

 Material requirements planning (MRP) can be applied both to items purchased from external suppliers and to sub-components manufactured internally, as components of more complex items.

 The answer to all of these questions can be found in only one option – fulfillment

 PROBLEMS WITH MRP SYSTEMS

-All these types of errors can be avoided by implementing a global ERP system to manage all this data, flows and processes, to organize inventory and shop floors, and intercommunicate needs, so that each warehouse can redistribute the components to serve the entire company.
+Generally, all these types of errors can be avoided by implementing a global ERP system to manage all this data, flows, and processes, to organize inventory and shop floors, and intercommunicate needs so that each warehouse can redistribute the components to serve the entire company.